 In the world’s largest automated distribution centre for online retail, we speak to Willie Derks, senior process engineer at Wehkamp.
 How does Wehkamp achieve fast, efficient and reliable delivery of its products from this distribution centre?
 We talk to Willie about their packaging lines and the role of the Audion Speedpack Hybrid.

-Contact us for more information on this solution
+Please contact usfor more information on this solution

 Wehkamp & Speedpack Hybrid